Glossary

 - Mega hit

 - Instant catch (like a Master Ball) when feeding a biscuit.
-No one knows the exact odds; community estimates ~10% when hungry, ~1% when not.
+The exact odds are unknown; community estimates suggest roughly 10% when hungry and roughly 1% when not, but these numbers are unconfirmed.
 Shinies are always mega hit—use a regular Poké Biscuit, never Great or Ultra.

 - Friendship points / pips